NEW! Because of limited funding the City is currently only accepting new applications from:

-Through the federal Coronavirus Aid, Relief and Economic Security (CARES) Act, the City of Alexandria is providing short-term emergency rental assistance to assist Alexandria renters experiencing housing insecurity due to COVID-19 related loss of income.
-Funds in the amount of $600/month for up to three months will be provided directly to property owners on behalf of eligible tenants.
-Download the program flyer in English, Spanish, Arabic, and Amharic!
+Through the federal Coronavirus Aid, Relief and Economic Security (CARES) Act, the City of Alexandria is providing emergency eviction prevention assistance to assist City renters experiencing housing insecurity due to COVID-19 related loss of income.
+Funds will be provided directly to property owners on behalf of eligible tenants.

-Step 2: Pre-application reviewed by staff for eligibility within 7-10 days.
+Step 2: Your pre-application will be reviewed by staff for eligibility.

 To be eligible, households must meet the following criteria: